LambdaGeo/rwh-ptbr/cap06.md

 ```

 First, we assign `d1` to be a list.
 Next, we print out the result of `show d1` so we can see what it generates.
 Then, we write the result of `show d1` to a file named `test`.
-[No comments](comment: add)

 ```